mlcommons/ck/ck/README.md

 ## CK portal

-We have developed the [cKnowledge.io portal](https://cknow.io) to help the community organize and find all the CK workflows and components similar to PyPI:
+We use the [cKnowledge.io portal](https://cknow.io) to help the community organize and find all the CK workflows and components similar to PyPI:

 * [Search CK components](https://cknow.io)